IdentityServer/IdentityServer4/docs/reference/ef.rst

 ``DefaultSchema``
     Allows setting the default database schema name for all the tables in the ``PersistedGrantDbContext``.
 ``EnableTokenCleanup``
-    Indicates whether stale entries will be automatically cleaned up from the database.
+    Indicates whether expired grants will be automatically cleaned up from the database.
 The default is ``false``.
 ``TokenCleanupInterval``
     The token cleanup interval (in seconds).
 The default is 3600 (1 hour).

+.. note:: The token cleanup feature does *not* remove persisted grants that are *consumed* (see :ref:`persisted grants <refPersistedGrants>`).

 Database creation and schema changes across different versions of IdentityServer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^